-Furthermore, on the basis of the observation (appendix II) and argued by the interviewees of the EBU (appendix III), the NMU (IV), the municipality of Utrecht (appendix VI) and LomboXnet (appendix VI) there are economic benefits for grid operators.
+Furthermore, on the basis of the direct observation and argued by the interviewees of the EBU, the NMU, the municipality of Utrecht and LomboXnet there are economic benefits for grid operators.
 Because of the buffering effect of the V2G system of SSC the grid operators do not have to invest in strengthening the energy grid (see chapter 3.3).
 They could invest in these systems as a potential solution instead.
 This is more sustainable and probably less costly argued by the interviewees and based on the literature in chapter 3.
-However, not only the grid operators are better off with SSC as a system as the interviewee of LomboXnet states:
+However, not only the grid operators are better off with SSC as a system as the Robin Berg states:

 "Concerning the whole energy transition I think that due to the fast growth of EV's, batteries could play an important role in making energy systems more sustainable.
 Because you could grow further with solar and wind energy locally, but also nationally and internationally.
 Those cars provide many possibilities to take away the peaks from the grid and with that you could integrate a lot more sustainable energy in your system.
-So, that gives an enormous opportunity". (appendix VI).
+So, that gives an enormous opportunity".
+(Interview Robin Berg, 2017).